 Diabetic Ketoacidosis - Importance of Ketone testing for Diabetes patients

 People with diabetes are told about blood testing and how important testing is to manage their blood glucose.
 It is a critical part of diabetes management.
-Whether it is done in the physician’s office or the patient’s home it is an invaluable tool.
-This very important test called ketone testing is often not taught.
-This test can be life saving and should be part of every person with diabetes knowledge and skills.
-It is simple and if you have diabetes you should know about it.
+Whether it is done in the physician’s office or the patient’s home, it is an invaluable tool.
+However, ketone testing, a special test for diabetes is often ignored or not known to many diabetics.
+This test can be life saving and should be in anyone’s knowledge who has diabetes or knows a loved one who has the disease.

 - Experiencing stress or illness such as fever,